empriselab/RCareWorld/README.md

 # Here is the code for RCareWorld V1.0 🦾

-This codebase is currently under *active development*.
-We recommend you to start using it after we make an official announcement on early April after testing it thoroughly.
+This codebase is currently under **active development**.

+We recommend you to start using it after we make an official announcement on **early April** after we test it thoroughly.

 - Check the website https://emprise.cs.cornell.edu/rcareworld/
 - Check the tutorials https://tinyurl.com/rcare-doc